 The Joseph Haydn Conservatory is a member of the AEC (Association Européenne des Conservatoires, Académies de Musique et Musikhochschulen),which represents the interests of music education institutions, develops courses of study for music education in various countries, promotes networking among individual institutions and provides a voice for general cultural concerns in Brussels.
 The AEC also runs the website doremifasocrates– this link leads to a registration page showing information about and presentations of projects from various European music education institutions as well as accounts by their students.

-- The Joseph Haydn Conservatory’s Erasmus Coordinator is Prof. Mag.
-Gabriel Guillen.
+- The Joseph Haydn Conservatory’s Erasmus Coordinator is Lynn Marie Buenemann, MA.
 Contact: firstname.lastname@example.org.

-- The National Agencyfor Erasmus and Educationis responsible for handling the Erasmus programme in Austria.
+- The National Agency for Erasmus and Educationis responsible for handling the Erasmus program in Austria.

 - Information about visa and residence requirements can be found on the website of the Austrian Academic Exchange Service.